robbmanes/seeding-reward-bot/README.md

 Currently *all* permissions are required via the "Administer" permissions with the intent to limit this to a reasonable subset when minimum-product-viability is available.

 ## Development
-This section details how to set up a development environment for Glowbot.
+This section details how to set up a development environment for `fishbot`.

 ### Install Poetry
 Building and Development is done with [poetry](https://python-poetry.org/docs/).
 Ensure you have install poetry on your local system prior to beginning development: